silverstripe/cwp/docs/en/03_How_tos/caching.md

 # Caching your website

-This page describes the three types of caching that can readily be used on Common Web Platform.
-For tips about where to apply your caching, please see our [Performance Guide section on caching](http://www.cwp.govt.nz/developer-docs/en/performance_guide/caching).
+This page describes the different types of caching that can be used on CWP.
+Check our [Performance Guide](http://www.cwp.govt.nz/developer-docs/en/performance_guide/caching) for more dtail on how to apply the following advice.

 **Transparent caches** are a black-box solution which can be interacted with through the HTTP headers - it's always-on and external to the instances.

 **Partial caching** is a feature of the SilverStripe templates allowing developers to cache repetitive content blocks - such as menus.

-Leveraging the caching will result in significantly faster page response times and will increase instance reliability making it able to cope with far higher volumes of instantaneous traffic (spikes).
+Leveraging caching will result in significantly faster page response times and will increase instance reliability making it able to cope with far higher volumes of instantaneous traffic (spikes).

 ## Transparent caches

-CWP clusters are equipped with two levels of transparent cache: a cache in the CWP data centre and an external CDN provided by Content Delivery Network (CDN) provided by [Incapsula](https://www.incapsula.com/).
+CWP is equipped with two transparent cache systems: A *Local Cache Layer* in the CWP data centre (Varnish), and an external *CDN Cache Layer* (Content Delivery Network) provided by [Incapsula](https://www.incapsula.com/).

 All instance responses are analysed and some of them may be cached to increase performance.
 Their behaviour can be controlled:

 * through the response headers configured in your code (see the "Configuration via headers" chapter)
 * if you opted for the Premium Managed Service, through Incapsula configuration panel (see the "Configuration via Incapsula" chapter)

 The default recipe is configured conservatively to protect the data.
-This means SilverStripe framework responses will not be cached at all.
+This means SilverStripe Framework responses will not be cached at all.
 All other resources (static files) will be cached for a short period of time (see below for details).

 ### Content Security